Norfuk language: Vocabulary

 The language itself does not have words to express some concepts, particularly those having to do with science and technology.
 Some Islanders believe that the only solution is to create a committee charged with creating new words in Norfuk rather than simply adopting English words for new technological advances.
 For example, Norfuk recently adopted the word kompyuuta, a Norfuk-ised version of computer.
 Processes similar to this exist in relation to other languages around the world, such as the Māori language in New Zealand and the Faroese and Icelandic languages.
 Some languages already have official bodies, such as New Zealand's Māori Language Commission or France's Académie française, for creating new words.

 Norfuk vocabulary has been heavily influenced by the history of Norfolk Island.
 Many words were created for specific animals or plants on the island and the way in which these things are named is unique to the Island of Norfolk.
 For example, many fish that are indigenous to the island were named either by the people who caught them or by whoever received them after dividing the catch.
 One such instance is the naming of the fish Sandford which received its name by a man named Sandford Warren after receiving the fish as his share.
+Another example is the local Norfuk word for the sacred kingfisher, which is called by locals on Norfolk Island Nuffka, deriving from the Pitcairn word for Norfolker.